 Diagnose, stage and monitor OA with the Canine Osteoarthritis Staging Tool (COAST).

-Feel inspired by the stories of veterinarians making a meaningful impact in the lives of their patients and their families.
+Feel inspired by the stories of veterinarians preserving joy in the lives of their patients and their families.

 *The safe use of Galliprant has not been evaluated in dogs younger than 9 months of age and less than 8 lbs (3.6 kg)